chrishanzlik/GreenTwinkler/README.md

 ![glowing](assets/glowing.gif)

 This is a electronics test project with Microchips ATtiny814 for home decoration.
-The context is a fading light platform with an integrated timer.
+The context is a fading light platform (LEDs) with an integrated timer.

 ## Configuration